The Borgel Watch Case Company of GenevaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Borgel and Longines

-Borgel was a long time supplier to Longines in St. Imier.
-Many Longines wristwatches from the Great War era have Borgel screw cases.
+Borgel was a long time supplier to Longines in St. Imier, beginning with case for pocket watches.
+Many Longines wristwatches from World War One era have Borgel screw cases.

 The earliest Longines wristwatch that I have has a Longines calibre 13.67 movement and London import marks for 1908 or 1909.
 This watch is a bit of a curiosity because Longines records show that the movement was made in 1909, and that the watch was invoiced to Baume in 1915.
 It is clear that the case was sent to Britain in 1909 to be hallmarked, with Baume acting as sponsor, and then returned to the Longines factory in Switzerland for assembly with the movement into the complete wristwatch, which was then held in stock until it was called off by Baume and invoiced to him by Longines in 1915.

-Most Longines watches of the Great War era have Longines calibre 13.34 movements.
+Most Longines watches of World War One era have Longines calibre 13.34 movements.
 The 13.34 movement was introduced in 1910 and superseded the 13.67 movement, like the one found in my 1909 Borgel wristwatch.

 It is not known when the last Borgel screw case was made, but it may well have been for Longines; a Longines catalogue of 1939 lists a wristwatch with a Borgel screw case.
 By then the Borgel screw case had been in production for nearly 50 years!